rixis/sudoers-parser/README.md

 # sudoers-parser
-Python code to parse a sudoers file and prit the details
+Python code to parse a sudoers file and print the details